From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Data and Methods

 \subsection{Empirical Models}

-We employ multiple explanatory regression models to explore the research questions separately.
-To this end, we define the following dependent variables to measure engagement: \begin{itemize}[leftmargin=*] \item $\bm{\var{Lifetime}}$: The duration (in hours) from the creation of the first post to the creation of the latest post on X for the specific news item. \item $\bm{\var{PostCount}}$: A count variable indicating the number of posts associated with the specific news item. \item $\bm{\var{RepostCount}}$: A count variable indicating the number of reposts received by the specific post. \item $\bm{\var{LikeCount}}$: A count variable indicating the number of likes received by the specific post. \item $\bm{\var{ReplyCount}}$: A count variable indicating the number of replies received by the specific post. \end{itemize} The key independent variables include: \begin{itemize}[leftmargin=*] \item $\bm{\var{Falsehood}}$: A dummy variable indicating whether the news claim is false ($=$ 1) or true ($=$ 0). \item $\bm{\var{Conspiracy}}$: A dummy variable indicating whether the false news claim or post contains conspiracy theories ($=$ 1) or not ($=$ 0). \item $\bm{\var{Diversity}}$: The topic diversity of the news claim or post. \end{itemize} We also control for the variables from post and user characteristics: \begin{itemize}[leftmargin=*] \item $\bm{\var{Words}}$: A continuous-like count variable indicating the number of words in the text of the news claim or post. \item $\bm{\var{Media}}$: A dummy variable indicating whether the post has media elements ($=$ 1) or not ($=$ 0). \item $\bm{\var{Verified}}$: A dummy variable indicating whether the post account is verified ($=$ 1) or not ($=$ 0). \item $\bm{\var{AccountAge}}$: A continuous-like count variable indicating the age (in days) of the post account. \item $\bm{\var{Followers}}$: A continuous-like count variable indicating the number of followers of the post account. \item $\bm{\var{Followees}}$: A continuous-like count variable indicating the number of followees of the post account. \end{itemize} Additionally, emotions are considered as a main driver of online information diffusion \cite{chuai_anger_2022,prollochs_emotions_2021,prollochs_emotions_2021-1}.
+We employ multiple explanatory regression models to explore our research questions separately.
+To this end, we define the following variables to measure \emph{engagement at news source sharer level and post viewer level}. \begin{itemize}[leftmargin=*] \item The engagement at news source sharer level: \begin{itemize} \item $\var{NewsLifetime}$: The duration (in hours) from the creation of the first post to the creation of the latest post on X for the specific news item. \item $\var{NewsPostCount}$: A count variable indicating the number of posts associated with the specific news item. \end{itemize} \item The engagement at post viewer level: \begin{itemize} \item $\var{RepostCount}$: A count variable indicating the number of reposts received by the specific post. \item $\var{LikeCount}$: A count variable indicating the number of likes received by the specific post. \item $\var{ReplyCount}$: A count variable indicating the number of replies received by the specific post. \end{itemize} \end{itemize} Additionally, we define the following \emph{key variables} to address our research questions: \begin{itemize}[leftmargin=*] \item $\var{Falsehood}$: A dummy variable indicating whether the news claim is false ($=$ 1) or true ($=$ 0). \item $\var{Conspiracy}$: A dummy variable indicating whether the false news claim or post contains conspiracy theories ($=$ 1) or not ($=$ 0). \item $\var{Diversity}$: The topic diversity of the news claim or post. \end{itemize} We also control for the variables from \emph{content characteristics} that can affect user engagement: \begin{itemize}[leftmargin=*] \item $\var{Words}$: A continuous-like count variable indicating the number of words in the text of the news claim or post.
+This control variable is commonly used to account for the content richness \cite{miani_interconnectedness_2022}. \item $\var{Media}$: A dummy variable indicating whether the post has media elements ($=$ 1) or not ($=$ 0).
+Previous research has found that media elements, such as images and videos, can facilitate user engagement \cite{zhou_linguistic_2021}. \item Emotions are considered to be the main driver of online information diffusion \cite{chuai_anger_2022,prollochs_emotions_2021,prollochs_emotions_2021-1}.
 Our analysis considers six cross-cultural emotions -- anger, disgust, fear, joy, sadness, and surprise -- out of the eight basic emotions \cite{chuai_anger_2022,plutchik_emotions_1991}.
 We employ the commonly used NRC emotion lexicon to count emotion words in news claims and posts.
 Notably, 92.1\% news claims and 95\% posts contain at least one emotion word.
 Subsequently, we calculate the weight of each emotion in the specific text content based on the number of corresponding emotion words.
-If the news claims (posts) have no emotion words, all the weights of emotions are set to 0.
-The descriptive statistics for the variables are shown in Table \ref{tab:data_summary}.
+If the news claims (posts) have no emotion words, all the weights of emotions are set to 0. \end{itemize} Finally, the posters on social media play an important role in driving engagement with their posts \cite{vosoughi_spread_2018,chuai_anger_2022}.
+We use the following four variables to account for \emph{poster characteristics}: \begin{itemize}[leftmargin=*] \item $\var{Verified}$: A dummy variable indicating whether the post account is verified ($=$ 1) or not ($=$ 0). \item $\var{AccountAge}$: A continuous-like count variable indicating the age (in days) of the post account. \item $\var{Followers}$: A continuous-like count variable indicating the number of followers of the post account. \item $\var{Followees}$: A continuous-like count variable indicating the number of followees of the post account. \end{itemize} The descriptive statistics for the above variables are shown in Table \ref{tab:data_summary}.